yuchen-x/MacDec-via-Cen/README.md

   ```

 ## MacDec-MADDRQN
-Use either decentralized Q-nets or centralized Q-net as the exploration policy to generate trainning data; Each decentralized Q-net is then optimized via a novel double-Q updating rule by minimizing the loss:
+Use either decentralized Q-nets or centralized Q-net as the exploration policy to generate trainning data; Each decentralized Q-net is then optimized via a novel double-Q update rule by minimizing the loss:

 <p align="center">
   <img src="https://github.com/yuchen-x/gifs/blob/master/new-double-q.png" width="50%">